gcattan/Le-Point-Technique/June2023/notes_llm/notes_llm.md

 Common applications of LLM can be separated in two domains: dialog and natural language processsing (NLP) tasks.

 In terms of dialog, applications regroup:
-* task-oriented dialog
+- task-oriented dialog
-* conversational question answering
+- conversational question answering
-* open domain dialog
+- open domain dialog

 In terms of NLP tasks, applications regroup:
-* sentence classification
+- sentence classification
-* named entity recognition
+- named entity recognition
-* summarization
+- summarization
-* masked language modeling
+- masked language modeling
-* many more ...
+- many more ...

-Popular LLM are ChatGPT (OpenAI), LLaMa (Meta) or again Hugging Chat (Hugging Face).
+Popular LLM are ChatGPT (OpenAI, San Francisco, the US), LLaMa (Meta, Menlo Park, the US) or again Hugging Chat (Hugging Face, New York City, the US).
 You can find an exhaustive list of LLMs [here](https://github.com/toncho11/ML_examples/wiki/List-of-Large-Language-Models-and-APIs)

 ## What are the types of language modelling?